 Day two is all about experiencing the unexpected, and we couldn’t think of a better place to start than a hearty breakfast at The Mud Hole in Downtown Rapid City.
 Known for its no-nonsense atmosphere and delicious fare, The Mud Hole is half thrift store, half hometown diner.

-Back to the scenic drives of the Black Hills, this time we’re heading out Sheridan Lake Road from Rapid City and onto Highway 385.
-Portions of Highway 385 are currently under construction and will be for the next few years, so be aware of closures before you venture out.
-Highway 385 connects the beauty of Pactola Lake, Sheridan Lake, and several surrounding mountain towns.
-Construction currently impacts travel north of the Pactola Visitor Center, so after you soak up that view it’s a great spot to turn around head and south.
+Back to the scenic drives of the Black Hills, this time we’re heading out on Sheridan Lake Road from Rapid City and onto Highway 385.
+Portions of Highway 385 are currently under construction and will be for the next couple years, so be aware of closures before you venture out.
+Highway 385 connects the beauty of Pactola Lake, Sheridan Lake and several surrounding mountain towns including Hill City and Deadwood.

 Turn off onto Highway 16 at Three Forks to head to your next stop – Mount Rushmore.
 Seeing those colossal faces carved into the mountain never gets old, and it’s a must-see for any biker cruising through the Black Hills.